barriehadfield/reactrb-showcase/README.md

 #Setup Rails, React-rb and Webpack

-## Step 1: creating a new Rails application
+##Step 1 - Creating a new Rails application

 	rails new reactrb-showcase
 	cd reactrb-showcase